jncn/tunnelblick/Building Tunnelblick from Source Code.markdown

   "administrator" user, not as a "standard" user.)

-  If you installed the autotools using an older version of the above script, you should update automake to version 1.16.3 using the script at `TBS/third_party/ShellScriptToInstallAutomake1.16.3.sh`
+  If you installed the autotools using an older version of the above script, you should update Automake to version 1.16.3 using the script at `TBS/third_party/ShellScriptToInstallAutomake1.16.3.sh`

 ## 4. Setting up Xcode to Build Tunnelblick